-Since Valentine’s day is just around the corner, it seemed only fitting this month to do a little Italian wine and chocolate pairing.
+Valentine’s Day is back, which means it’s the time of year you have no excuse to not enjoy incredible Italian Wine and Chocolate.
 Both Wine and Chocolate come with just rich personalities, it only makes sense we often think of them together.
 But not all wine and chocolate pair so well.
-Wine can easily overpower chocolates flavors, especially if you opt for cheaper brands of chocolate.
+They can easily overpower one another, especially if you opt for cheaper brands of chocolate.
+So this is your moment to treat yourself (or someone special)!

 Let’s have a look at the best Italian wine and chocolate pairings!